hmc-sysadmin/labs/ntp_nfs.md

 /etc/ntp.conf file:

     disable monitor

+You can now save and close the file.

 To start the NTP service and check that it is running, run the following rc-service commands as root.